django-cms/django-cms/cms/docs/plugins.md

 File
 ----

 Allows you to upload a file.
-An filetype icon will be assigned based on the file extension.
+A filetype icon will be assigned based on the file extension.

-For installation be sure you have the following in your INSTALLED\_APPS in your settings.py:
+For installation be sure you have the following in the `INSTALLED_APPS` setting in your project's `settings.py` file:

 	INSTALLED_APPS = (
-		...
+		# ...
 		'cms.plugins.file',
-		...
+		# ...
 	)

 Flash
 -----

-Allows you to upload and display a .swf file on your page
+Allows you to upload and display a Flash SWF file on your page.

-For installation be sure you have the following in your INSTALLED\_APPS in your settings.py:
+For installation be sure you have the following in the `INSTALLED_APPS` setting in your project's `settings.py` file:

 	INSTALLED_APPS = (
-		...
+		# ...
 		'cms.plugins.flash',
-		...
+		# ...
 	)